 But let’s say you’re just staying for five days.
 Even here, becoming a passholder might be a better deal – here’s how, in two basic considerations.

 First is price.
-Right now, a five-day, two-park ticket (meaning you can only visit the two theme parks) is $239.99 for the one-park option (only visiting one location of your choice a day) and $294.99 for park-to-park access (you can hop between both destinations until your little heart’s content).
+Let’s say you’re going in September 2018 – a five-day, two-park ticket (meaning you can only visit the two theme parks) is $239.99 for the one-park option (only visiting one location of your choice a day) and $294.99 for park-to-park access (you can hop between both destinations until your little heart’s content).
 A two-park Seasonal Pass is $284.99 – $45 more than the one-park option and $10 less than the park-to-park variety.
 But let’s say that the Seasonal Pass, being seasonal, isn’t good for the dates that you want to visit Universal Orlando, and you’ll need to go the Power Pass route instead; at $344.99, you’ll be paying $105 more than the one-park ticket and $50 more than its park-to-park counterpart.
-When dealing with theme park vacations, that isn’t that bad of a price difference.
+When dealing with theme-park vacations, that isn’t that bad of a price difference.

 And then there are all the perks that we just spent all that time going over.
 When we factor in the hotel and self-parking discounts with the Power Pass, you may find that you’ll be saving well more than $105 – making an AP the cheaper way to go, incredibly enough.

-Orlando Informer Tip: In order to maximize the amount of discounts you can accrue and, therefore, the money you can save, have just one person in your family or vacation party purchase a Premier Pass while everyone else nabs a lower-level pass; since restaurants and stores only check the AP of one individual, the bigger discount can be applied to everyone.
+Orlando Informer Tip: in order to maximize the amount of discounts you can accrue and, therefore, the money you can save, have just one person in your family or vacation party purchase a Premier Pass while everyone else nabs a lower-level one; since restaurants and stores only check the AP of one individual, the bigger discount can be applied to everyone.

 - Dining reservations at Universal Orlando – complete guide